-Yorkishire, East Midlands and North East - Mike Thomson
+Yorkshire, East Midlands and North East - Professor Mike Thomson

-Liverpool, Manchester & Northwest – Krishnappa Venkatesh (Deputy: Loveday Jago)
+Liverpool, Manchester & Northwest – Dr Krishnappa Venkatesh (Deputy: Loveday Jago)

-London, Central & South East - David Rawat (Deputy - Lucy Howarth)
+London, Central & South East - Dr David Rawat (Deputy - Lucy Howarth)

-BSPGHAN DGH Committee: DGH Committee – Sonny Chong/Anna Pigott
+BSPGHAN DGH Committee: DGH Committee – Nandhini Kumaraguru

 Associate Member Representative: Mick Cullen